• E-Commerce

 I think Serpstat puts a lot of factors into their keyword difficulty score (just like Google) and that it's pretty accurate.

-Overall, Serpstat returns long tail informational and buyer intent keywords.
-I think that they keyword difficulty score is about right, and there are more than enough results to digest.
-The keyword tool of Serpstat is up to par and I would be willing to use it for one of my own sites.
+Overall, Serpstat returns long-tail informational and buyer intent keywords.
+The keyword difficulty score is about right, and there are more than enough results to digest.
+The keyword research tool of Serpstat is up to par, and I would be willing to use it for one of my own sites.

 Serpstat PPC Analysis